maurya-sachin/Frontend-Master-Prep-Series/GETTING-STARTED.md

 #### **3+ Months Before Interview**
 Follow **Path 2: Deep Mastery (12 Weeks)** from main README
-- Complete mastery of all 1,020+ questions
+- Complete mastery of all 411 questions (growing to 600+)
-- Solve all 185+ coding problems
+- Solve all 65 coding problems (growing to 185+)
-- Review all 600+ flashcards
+- Review all 526 flashcards
 - Build projects using learned concepts

 **Total:** ~130 hours over 12 weeks